-- To recommend suitable mix proportions of geopolymers concrete, considering different variable combinations.

-- To determine the effect of GGBFS (alccofine) content in fresh and mechanical properties of geopolymer concrete. - To analyze the effect of GGBFS (alccofine) content on durability properties under various conditions of geopolymer concrete. - To utilize analytical models for optimizing the final mix proportions of geopolymer concrete.
+- To recommend suitable mix proportions of geopolymers concrete, considering different variable combinations. - To determine the effect of GGBFS (alccofine) content in fresh and mechanical properties of geopolymers concrete. - To analyse the effect of GGBFS (alccofine) content on durability properties under various conditions.